diskuv/dkml-workflows-prerelease/README.md

 /msys64/
 ```

-THIRD, add the following lines to your `.gitattributes` in your project.
+SECOND, add the following lines to your `.gitattributes` in your project.
 Create the file if it doesn't already exist:

 ```sh